ClinicalMetric Research Team · Last Reviewed: May 2026 · Sources: ClinicalTrials.gov · FDA · NIH

 Who should I contact with concerns or questions during the trial?

-Why ask: You should have a direct point of contact — typically a study coordinator — available to you throughout the trial.
+Why ask: You should have a specific, named point of contact — typically a study coordinator — available to you throughout participation, including for non-emergency concerns between visits.

 Q5